dillionlim/brainhack-til-2025/README.md

 ![score_against_epochs](/docs/asr/score_against_epochs.png)

-COmparing this graph against [team 2B3Y's tuning](https://github.com/ThePyProgrammer/til-25-2b3y/tree/main/asr) yielding 0.98 on the hidden set, it is likely that 12 epochs was still underfitted, but no attempt was made to further improve the score due to time constraints.
+Comparing this graph against [team 2B3Y's tuning](https://github.com/ThePyProgrammer/til-25-2b3y/tree/main/asr) yielding 0.98 on the hidden set, it is likely that 12 epochs was still underfitted, but no attempt was made to further improve the score due to time constraints.

 ### Hyperparameters